Skip to Content

 Custom callbacks

-Custom parsing operations are supported through the following kinds of callbacks:
+Custom parsing operations are supported through the following types of callbacks:

-All of these can be asynchronous, in which case the parser awaits their resolution, either because it needs their result or to avoid data races when reading and modifying the option values.
+All of these can be asynchronous, in which case the parser awaits their resolution, either because it needs the result or to avoid data races when reading and modifying the option values.

 Note that there is no synchronous version of the parsing procedure.
 This is a design choice: in order to support a fully synchronous parse function using the same code base, the parser would have to deal with returned promises in a way that would make it hard to maintain — remember the classic callback hell .